Roadtrip Through 6 countries

 Day 1 – Leaving Alta (15.4.)

-Winter is slowly ending in Alta.
-There's barely any snow left in town and temperatures are climbing to around 6°C.
+Winter is slowly ending in Alta — almost no snow in town and temperatures around 6°C.

 First Stop: Senja (15.04.2026)

-Our first destination is Senja – a less touristy but absolutely stunning island.
+Our first stop was Senja — a quieter but incredibly beautiful island.

 Day 2 – Husfjellet Hike & Scenic Route